hyper-potato/hyper-potato.github.io/content/posts/2020-04-05-when we are under quarantine.md

 toc:
   enable: true
   auto: true
-featuredImage: "/images/pornography-thecure.jpeg"
+featuredImage: "/images/spotify/pornography-thecure.jpeg"
 tags: ["EDA", "Python", 'music', data analysis]
 categories: [EDA]
 ---

 __Sit tight and listen to music__

 For the past weeks, I’ve taken breaks from staring blankly into the middle distance to dip deeper into my playlists than I have in years.

-I’m using Spotify only since last year here and there, most of time I use apple music as the main source of music.
+I've been using Spotify only since last year since most of time I used apple music.
 I like the feature of adding songs to library on apple music.
 By innertion I’m still using the library to save songs that I like.
 After moving apple music library to Spotify, I nerded out to see how my playlist looks under Spotify's standard.
+All code can be found [here](https://github.com/hyper-potato/spotify-playlist).